Nosskirneh/NextUp-Public/README.md

 Please include the following when reporting a bug:

 1. What app or process isn't working.
-2. App version (if applicable) and iOS version.
+2. App version (if applicable), iOS version and NextUp version.
 3. How to reproduce (if not obvious steps).
 4. Crash report if such exists.